-Also for Dr. Joy Ogali, Executive Secretary, Generation Companies Association of Nigeria, GENCOS, the Nigerian power sector is bedeviled by inefficiencies, poor governance and abysmal lack in implementing the already existing policy framework which was long confirmed to be comprehensive and holistic.
+Also for Dr. Joy Ogali, Executive Secretary, Generation Companies Association of Nigeria, GENCOS, the Nigerian power sector is bedeviled by inefficiencies, poor governance and abysmal lack in implementing the existing policy framework which was long confirmed to be comprehensive and holistic.
 Maintaining that privatization was never a wasted effort because, according to her, it brought about enlightenment and capacity development.
-Adding that the whole argument about whether tariff review or tariff increase still owes so much to the nagging problem of inefficiency and other criminal tendencies was rather diversionary.
-She also argued that NERC as a regulatory body does not have any parameter to determine tariff increase, and or “adjustment” as they have put it to justify the recent increase.
+Adding that whether the hike was a “tariff review or tariff increase”, still owes so much to the nagging problem of inefficiency and other criminal tendencies.
+She also argued that NERC as a regulatory body does not have any parameter to determine tariff increase, and or “adjustment”, going by the increase.
 “Which assumption was used in determining tariff increase?” she queried.
-Expressing concern that transmission and distribution companies are still pushing blames on whose fault electricity generated by the Gencos was not able to get to the end users.
+Expressing concern that transmission and distribution companies were still pushing blames for failure to push to the end users electricity generated by the Gencos.
 She was arguing on a local TV programme.

 For an authority in NERC sometime ago admitted that the Nigerian electricity Market has not been able to move beyond the transition stage, a situation which he said had unavoidably left a huge task of finding a way out of the power sector dilemma in the hands of a Commission whose duty of effective regulation only lies in the adequacy and availability of the products and services for which course it was established.